-The neutral flavor from this couscous makes it the perfect contrast for saucier dishes or stews like Lamb Tagine.
+The neutral flavor from this couscous makes it the perfect contrast for saucier dishes, such as your favorite stews.

 Couscous is a form of pasta.
 It softens or cooks through by absorbing hot liquids.
 It is very neutral in flavor (like pasta) and will take on the flavor of the liquid used in the recipe.
 For example, if you added straight water, then you would wind up with very bland-tasting couscous.
 Make sure that the liquid you use is very flavorful (e.g. stock).
 The liquid should taste so good, you would drink it by itself.

 You can use any savory liquid to adjust flavor and/or color.
 Just make sure to stay within the ratio of liquid to couscous.